-- Optimal risk transfer each identified project risk shall be allocated to the party that is better able to manage, control and bear the impacts of that risk. - Achieving value for money for the public the PPP must have benefits that exceed its costs, and be the least-cost practical way to achieve those benefits. - Being fiscally responsible any PPP that involves fiscal support (whether through planned payments or guarantees) will be scrutinised to ensure that the fiscal commitments are affordable, and not likely to be destabilising.
+• Optimal risk allocation- each identified project risk, including identified climate change-related risks, shall be allocated to the party that is better able to manage, control and bear the impacts of that risk.
+This can include, inter alia, that the risk is transferred to the party that is best able to insure against it.
+Risks can be transferred, shared or retained by the Government of Jamaica.

-• Maintaining probity and transparency - making sure that the public is informed at all times about candidate projects, and that no person is unduly advantaged or disadvantaged by the process.
+- Achieving value for money for the public the PPP must have benefits that exceed its costs and be the least-cost practical way to achieve those benefits. - Being fiscally responsible any PPP that involves fiscal support (whether through planned payments or guarantees) will be scrutinised to ensure that the fiscal commitments are affordable, and not likely to be destabilising. - Maintaining probity and transparency the public will be always informed about candidate projects, and that no person is unduly advantaged or disadvantaged by the process. - Promoting sustainability PPP projects will be prepared and implemented in a way that supports social, environmental, and fiscal sustainability, and that ensures they are resilient to the impacts of climate change to the extent possible.